ptrtoj/Dotfiles/README.md

 There are two `init.el` file.
 One is `modular-init.el` which uses modules under the `lisp` directory.
 Another one is combined `init` file.
-(Modular one is not updated from 24/07/05)
+(Modular one is not updated from 24/07/05.
+If you are interested in the modular configuation, you can dig into `modular-init.el`, and directory `lisp`, where modules like `libj-saveplace.el` lives.)

 ### system dependency

 - on MacOS, you can install GUI version emacs with `brew install --cask emacs`.
+- hunspell (or aspell, but you have to tweak `init.el` accordingly)

 ```bash
 ln -sv /git/repo/location/.emacs.d ~/.emacs.d